Flow Racers is a reader-supported site. Purchases made through links may earn a commission.

 Data Analytics

-These are the people that take all of the data from the car, amongst other data, and relay it back to the race engineer who can then pass it on to the driver.
+These are the people that take all of the data from the car, among other data, and relay it back to the race engineer who can then pass it on to the driver.
 They monitor every aspect of the car, from tire temperatures and pressures to more serious damage as well.
 Then come the mechanics, and these are the people who get to work on the car when it pulls in for a pit stop.

 Most pit stops involve a tire change, and it takes three mechanics per tire.
 There needs to be one person operating the wheel gun, and then one to take the old tire off and someone to put the new tire on.
 Alongside the 12 tire men, there will be someone to stop and release the car, and various others to help with any repairs or to make sure everything goes according to plan.